fmalina/revisions-blocl/activism/theenigmaofcapitalism.md

 surpluses.

 Designing a society without capital accumulation is no different in principle to designing a city without cars.
-Why can’t we all just work alongside each other without class distinction?
+Why can't we all just work alongside each other without class distinction?

 Universities continue to promote the same useless courses on neoclassical